Central Intelligence Agency: CIA Scholarship Opportunities

 But what exactly do they do?
 Their mission statement is pretty simple: leverage the power of information to keep our Nation safe.

 Other than that, I have no idea what they do.
 But what I do know is that there are some great opportunities for college students offered by the CIA.
+This includes CIA scholarships to help with school tuition.

 Student Programs at the CIA